Letting Go of People-Pleasing: The Journey Back to Your True Self

 All lies.

 Shaming and self-criticism will never lead you to freedom or truth.
 God’s voice is loving, steady, and encouraging—a caring parent who wants the very best for you and knows that kind of negative talk will never help you see the truth about who you are.
 There is always an answer.
 It might feel overwhelming at times, but don't despair—we need to struggle to soar.
-Just like the butterfly must struggle out of the cocoon to become its transformed self.
+Just like the butterfly must struggle out of the cocoon to become its transformed self and to fly.

 Boundaries & Journal Prompts